 - Should score a minimum of 700 out of 1000 in order to qualify.

-- Should get themselves endorsed by another fellow certificate holder.
+- They should get themselves endorsed by another fellow certificate holder.

 Number of CISSP members on December 31, 2018.